Quinnipiac Bobcats men's basketball

 The Quinnipiac Bobcats men's basketball team represents Quinnipiac University in Hamden, Connecticut, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.
-They are currently coached by Baker Dunleavy, formerly the associate head coach at Villanova, and play their home games at the M&T Bank Arena.
+They are currently coached by Tom Pecora and play their home games at the M&T Bank Arena.
+The Bobcats have never appeared in the NCAA tournament.

 History

 1996–2007

 Joe DeSantis was the fifth head coach in Quinnipiac history.
 He led the Bobcats during their transition from Division II to Division I.